pinn3/gist-db/readme.md

 * Added gist object to file for meta data on the gist the file is from.
 * Changed database refresh to use merge rather than insert so items won't duplicate
 * Added check just before getRawFile and the add to database that checks if the file is in the db and if it is compares if the gist.updated_at of the new file is newer than that of the old file.
 This was can lower the number of calls to github and speed up the code a bit.
+* Changed github module to be my fork which supports since on the gist endpoints.
+Will change back once a new version of node-github is in NPM
+* Added since param to github calls, so we will only return gists added/edited since our last call.

 ## Things to be done